Material Icon Theme

 Get the Material Design icons into your VS Code.

-You can change the color of the default folder icon using the command palette:
+You can change the color of the default file and folder icons using the command palette:

 or via user settings: